 - Provide a TL;DR or summary at the top: A concise “Too Long; Didn’t Read” summary (one or two sentences, <50 words) at the very top of your content can guide AI models to the key answer.
 This acts like an in-page featured snippet.

-- Include an FAQ section: A set of Frequently Asked Questions (with 4-6 Q&A pairs) toward the end of an article reinforces key points and covers query variations.
+- Include an FAQ section: A set of Frequently Asked Questions (with 6-10 Q&A pairs) toward the end of an article reinforces key points and covers query variations.
 Each question should be phrased naturally (as a user might ask it) and answered briefly and factually.

 Examples of high-value FAQ questions to include verbatim for LLM matching:

-- how to optimize website for ChatGPT
+- How to optimize a website for ChatGPT

-- how to optimize content for Google AI Overviews
+- How to optimize content for Google AI Overviews

-- how to make my website show up in LLM answers
+- How to make my website show up in LLM answers

-- why do LLMs need structured data
+- Why do LLMs need structured data

-- how to use FAQs for LLM optimization
+- How to use FAQs for LLM optimization

 LLMs scan for concise, answer-bearing text to include in responses.
 By front-loading a summary and explicitly answering likely questions, you make the model’s job easier.
 In essence, if you don’t provide a quick answer, the AI might grab it from someone else.